emidan19/deep-tempest/README.md

 ## Data

-The data used can is available at [this dropbox link](https://www.dropbox.com/scl/fi/7r2o8nbws45q30j5lkxjb/deeptempest_dataset.zip?rlkey=w7jvw275hu8tsyflgdkql7l1c&st=e8rdldz0&dl=0) within a ZIP file (~7GB).
+In addition to the source code, we are also opne sourcing the whole dataset we used.
+Follow [this dropbox link](https://www.dropbox.com/scl/fi/7r2o8nbws45q30j5lkxjb/deeptempest_dataset.zip?rlkey=w7jvw275hu8tsyflgdkql7l1c&st=e8rdldz0&dl=0) to download a ZIP file (~7GB).
 After unzipping, you will find synthetic and real captured images used for experiments, training, and evaluation during the work.
 These images consists of 1600x900 resolution with the SDR's center frequency at the third pixel-rate harmonic (324 MHz).

 The structure of the directories containing the data is **different** for **synthetic data** compared to **captured data**: